airr-community/common-repo-wg/recommendations.md

 authorization for sharing, where necessary.
 AIRR data repositories will not be required to host data that have access restrictions, but they may choose to do so on an individual basis.

-**Recommendation 8: The AIRR Working Groups should collaboratively develop operational criteria for compliant repositories.** At the operational level, a compliant repository should use a standard, open source, data serialization framework for ensuring interoperability, performance, maintainability, and evolution (e.g., Apache Avro, Thrift, and Protocol Buffers – the CRWG currently recommends Thrift).
+**Recommendation 8: The AIRR Working Groups should collaboratively develop operational criteria for compliant repositories.** At the operational level, a compliant repository should use a standard, open source, data serialization framework for ensuring interoperability, performance, maintainability, and evolution.
 Operational Criteria should include implementation of:

-1. standardized data elements with exact (computable) specifications;
+1. a standardized set of queries that make AIRR-seq data findable and accessible;
-2. a standardized data submission process (including standardized data and metadata formats);
+1. standardized data elements with exact (computable) specifications that make AIRR-seq data interoperable and reusable;
-3. a standardized set of queries;
+1. a standardized data submission process (including standardized data and metadata formats);
-4. a system for assigning unique identifiers that ensures coordination among repositories/registries, for example, the system used by the OBO Foundry to coordinate ontology term identifiers across orthogonal ontologies.
+1. a system for assigning unique identifiers that ensures coordination among repositories/registries, for example, the system used by the OBO Foundry to coordinate ontology term identifiers across orthogonal ontologies.